 Instructors will determine if any students have demonstrated English proficiency ABOVE the level they are currently in.
 If it is decided that a student should be moved to a different level, the student will be notified by email to come to the office to pick up a new schedule.

-If you want to change your CELCIS placement, you should follow these steps:
+If a student wants to request a change to their placement, they should follow these steps:

-- Talk to your teachers, the CELCIS Chair (Ms. Copija), or the CELCIS Assistant Manager (Caroline) about changing your level
+- Talk to your teachers, the CELCIS Chair, or the CELCIS Assistant Manager about changing your level.

-- Fill out the “CELCIS Level Change Form” by printing it from our websiteOr by picking one up in the CELCIS office.
-It should be submitted within the first 3 days of the semester.
+- Fill out the “CELCIS Level Change Form” by printing it from this webpage or by picking one up in the CELCIS office.
+The form should be submitted within the first 3 days of the semester.

-- We will review your placement test results and the pre-tests you took during the first week of classes, and we will consult with your teachers about your skills.
+- Your placement test results and the pre-tests you took during the first week of classes will be reviewed and your instructors will be consulted about your skills.

 - A final decision will be made by the Chair before the “Last Day to Add/Drop” date on the Academic Calendar